413 services found

 Vendors and promoters doing business over a very limited term, may apply for a license using the form below.

 Temporary or special event liquor license applications must be submitted to both the Oregon Liquor Control Commission (OLCC) and the City for approval.
-The City's deadline for temporary liquor licenses is seven days prior to your event.

 The Portland Bureau of Transportation (PBOT) has launched the Safe Streets Initiative in response to the Covid-19 public health crisis.
 Part of this initiative is a Business Toolkit, and this FREE, temporary, 5-minute pickup/drop-off permit to use a designated parking space near your business.